RHIT-CSSE/csse220/Homework/HWVaporSalesManager/README.md

 ## To do:
 1. In Eclipse, import this project (HWVaporSalesManager) from your local copy of the CSSE220 repo.
 2. Modify the classes SalesManager, Game, and Bundle to implement the required functionality.
-You may use your own DP2 solution, or you can refer to [our UML](./DP2_Solution.png).
+You may use your own DP2 solution, or you can refer to the DP2 solution we provided in class or via email (the delivery method varies by quarter).
 3. Run the included JUnit tests to ensure your solution passes all the unit tests - do this by running *RunAllIndividualTests.java* and *RunAllPairedTests.java*
 4. Each student uploads her or his completed *.java* files to this assignment's Dropbox

-Upload *Game.java*, *Bundle.java*, and *SalesManager.java*
+Upload *Game.java*, *Bundle.java*, and *SalesManagerMain.java*

 ## Notes
 ### The Individual Part (required to be done individually)